ShaanAu/personal-website/content/project/wing-it/index.md

 image:
   caption: Photo by Toa Heftiba on Unsplash
   focal_point: Smart
-summary: My Sixth Form Coursework Made in 'C#' based on Flappy Bird with additional functionality .
+summary: My sixth form coursework made in C# with Unity based on Flappy Bird but with additional functionality .
 tags:
 - Other
 title: Year 13 Video Game - Wing It